Halyul/aklive2d/README.md

 A project that builds showcase webpage for Arknights Live2D-equipped operators.
 Showcase webpage can be used as a wallpaper for Wallpaper Engine on Windows or [Plash](https://github.com/sindresorhus/Plash) on macOS (not tested).

-## Important Notice

-Since [ArknightsGameData](https://github.com/Kengxxiao/ArknightsGameData) failed to update in-game data due to new content structure, I will suspend the update of new wallpapers until new data sources or new solutions are found for voice lines.
-Otherwise, new wallpaper will no longer contain voice lines as well as new background and music.

 ## Upcoming Updates

 Version: `4th Anniversary`